 What is a mole?

 A mole, or nevus, is a benign growth on the skin that is usually brown or skin-colored.
-Most commonly, moles appear in early childhood and adolescence.
+Most commonly, these types of moles appear in early childhood and adolescence.
 However, some moles can appear later in life.
 Adults typically have between 10 to 40 moles, but some people are genetically predisposed to having 50 or more moles.
 Moles can appear anywhere on your body including your scalp, groin, and feet.
 Over time, moles can slowly change, but most moles will not change at all, or will slowly disappear over time.

 Is there something that you should look for when examining your moles?